A research-based meditation by Tara Well, PhD called

 Is Mirror Meditation a form of therapy?

-Mirror Meditation is a short-term therapeutic technique.
-It is not a substitute for individualized mental health therapy provided by a licensed mental health professional.
-I do not claim to medically diagnose or prescribe treatment, nor am I a licensed therapist.
-I make no claim to cure, treat, diagnose or otherwise provide mental or behavioral healthcare.
-I simply serve as a facilitator and guide in your process of greater self-awareness and hold positive intention for your psychological and spiritual growth, health and happiness.
+Mirror Meditation is a cognitive-behavioral technique.
+It is not substitute for individualized mental health therapy provided by a licensed mental health professional.
+I make no claim to cure, treat, diagnose, or otherwise provide mental or behavioral healthcare.
+I simply serve as a meditation instructor and offer suggestions to guide your process of greater self-awareness, and hold a positive intention for your psychological growth, health and happiness.

 What if I don’t like looking at myself in the mirror?

 Mirror meditation may be very beneficial for you.
 People usually avoid looking at themselves in the mirror because their image activates uncomfortable thoughts and feelings – either about their appearance or something else about themselves that they don’t like.
 Seeing your own face may evoke feelings of shame, sadness, fear, anger, or disgust.
 Avoiding mirrors may keep you from feeling these negative emotions, while looking directly at yourself in a mirror may initially intensify these feelings.
 So it makes sense that you’d want to avoid looking in the mirror – but the problem of self-criticism and its negative influence on your wellbeing remains.
 Mirror meditation can help you shift from self-criticism to self-compassion, if you are willing to take a look!

 How is Mirror Meditation related to other forms of meditation?